GeospatialPython/pyshp/README.md

 	>>> ['%.3f' % coord for coord in s.bbox]
 	['-122.450', '37.801', '-122.442', '37.808']

-Each shape record (except Points) contain the following attributes.
+Each shape record (except Points) contains the following attributes.
 Records of shapeType Point do not have a bounding box 'bbox'.

 	>>> for name in dir(shapes[3]):